hairyhenderson/node-fellowshipone/README.md

 Allows you to:

-- use a username/password to easily get OAuth tokens for dealing with Fellowship One
+- use a username/password to easily get OAuth tokens for dealing with Fellowship One (*i.e. 2nd-party credentials-based authentication*)
 - *other functionality coming later...*

-See [passport-fellowshipone](https://github.com/hairyhenderson/passport-fellowshipone) for another approach which doesn't require your app to deal with usernames & passwords.
+See [passport-fellowshipone](https://github.com/hairyhenderson/passport-fellowshipone) for 3rd-party OAuth authentication.

 Install
 -------